sillypantscoder/pygame_platformer_2/README.md

 **Read this first before playing the game:**

+To play the game, run the program.
+Then click on "Go" and click on "default.py".
+You will appear in a randomly generated world.

 1. You are the red square.
 You can walk around with the arrow keys, and up to jump.
 2. Walking into red TNT blocks will explode them.
 A big danger icon will appear whenever there is an explosion.
 3. Occasionally, explosions will drop danger items ![](danger.png).
 These are small items that fall to the ground.
 You can pick them up by walking on them